-The installation requires drilling a 1/8", 6" deep hole into the asphalt and the gravel below it.
+The installation requires drilling a %", 12" deep hole into the asphalt and the gravel below it.
 The hole is then filled with grout and the anchor is dropped in.
 The anchor is ready for use in 15-45 minutes depending on the grout and ambient temperature.
 Below 45°F use our EPX3 resin grout.

 Always consult the latest online installation instructions (https://aac.fyi/Guide) before installing these anchors.
-This comprehensive installation manual is updated regularly to reflect the availability of grouts, new installation techniques and user feedback.
+The manual is updated regularly to reflect the availability of grouts, new installation techniques and user feedback.